“Making Couples Therapy Work: Practical Tips for Real Relationship Growth”

 2. Come with an Open Mind

-It’s normal to feel skeptical about therapy—especially if you haven’t tried it before or if past attempts at fixing your relationship haven’t worked.
+It’s normal to feel skeptical about therapy, especially if you haven’t tried it before or if past attempts at fixing your relationship haven’t worked.
 You might wonder if your problems are too big or too unique.

-While every relationship is different, many common challenges—communication breakdowns, trust issues, conflict patterns—can improve and lead to increased relationship satisfaction.
 Therapy is about learning new skills and perspectives, and that requires you to be willing to try new approaches, even if they feel uncomfortable at first.
+If you enter with the belief that change is possible, you’ll give yourself the best chance of getting it.

 3. Practice What You Learn Outside the Session